Li Ruihuan: Biography

 A native of a peasant family in Baodi, Tianjin, and originally a carpenter by trade, he was elected and reelected chairman of the 8th and 9th CPPCC National Committees in March 1993 and March 1998.
 Li Ruihuan is the sixth chairman of the CPPCC after Mao Zedong, Zhou Enlai, Deng Xiaoping, Deng Yingchao, and Li Xiannian.
 Since this post has been held by some of the most prominent revolutionary elders, it is spoken of "noble and sacred" by reverent observers.
 The principal duties of the CPPCC chief are mainly advisory and conciliatory; Li's duties focused on mitigating conflict between different sectors of society, conferring on state affairs, and providing ideas for the top bodies of PRC central government for reference.

 Li, born into ordinary peasant family in September 1934; worked as a construction worker in Beijing Third Construction Company from 1951 until 1965 and in his spare-time attended the architecture engineering institute; and received a college certificate.
 Li is known as the inventor of the "simplified calculation method," which updated the traditional "lofting method" in carpentry, Li was known as "young Lu Ban," a legendary master carpenter in ancient China.
+He was recognized as a model worker.
 He rose up the ranks of the construction industry and Tianjin politics.

+He became mayor of Tianjin.
 During his tenure of office as Tianjin mayor, he actively supported institutional restructuring, focusing attention on improving urban housing and public transport conditions.
 He gained great popularity among Tianjin residents with his call-in radio and television programs through which he directly answered residents' inquires in concrete terms.

-In 1989, he became a member of the Politburo Standing Committee with Jiang Zemin and Song Ping, and became the chairman of CPPCC in 1993.
+In 1989, he became a member of the Politburo Standing Committee with Jiang Zemin and Song Ping.
+He focused on cultural and ideological issues.
+He authorized joint ventures between state cultural organizations and foreign companies which, among other impacts, allowed Taiwan and Hong Kong co-production of movies in China.

+He became the chairman of CPPCC in 1993.
 Li Ruihuan retired in 2003 aged 68.
 He reappeared at the 20th Party Congress on 16 October 2022.